Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding

 These factors, as well as the aforementioned ones, explain why the baseline model failed to accurately determine the species of the images it processed.
 Nevertheless, after reworking the dataset, the baseline model achieved an accuracy of $95.1\%$.
 Although this was a noticeable improvement, there was still room to achieve better accuracy with further preprocessing.
 One of which is to modify the bias initialization of the classifier's last layer to take into account the inherent data imbalance.
 Since the last layer uses a softmax activation function, we need to solve the following system of equations:

 where $N$ is the number of classes, $p_k$ is the presence of class $k$ in the dataset, and $b_k$ is the bias in the neuron $k$ that will predict the probability of an image to belong to class $k$.
 This system is linear in $e^{b_k}$ and is easily solvable by noticing that $\dfrac{p_j}{p_k}=e^{b_j-b_k}$.
 This bias modification improved the accuracy of the baseline model by $1.58\%$ which reached $96.68\%$ accuracy.
-Consequently, we created 6 different versions of the same dataset.
+Consequently, we created 6 different versions of the same dataset in order to evaluate the gain of using the VOTCSW method with respect to resizing (shrinking, padding, or magnifying).
 The first three versions are produced by the VOTCSW method with the following parameters $\alpha_{min}=0.1$, $\alpha_{max}=0.9$ and $M=9$.
 These parameters impose that we shrink the images whose height is greater than $973$ to $973$.
 This value was determined using Eq. (\ref{eq:H_max/H_min}) for $H_{min}=418$ which represents the lowest size present in the dataset.